How to Talk with Your Romantic Partner about Menopause

 Let’s be real – it is tough to go through menopause without the support of your loved one.
 This means talking to your romantic partner about your symptoms is a big step on the path to feeling better.
 Menopause is not a transition you have to go through alone.
 Quite the opposite, it is something you can and should discuss with your husband and your family.
 But how exactly should you talk with your romantic partner about menopause?

-Helping your husband come to terms with your menopausal transition can boost your marital satisfaction (2).
+Helping your husband come to terms with your menopausal transition can boost your marital satisfaction.
 And as you grow older, your sexual relationship does not have to suffer – with the right words; it would only become more profound and more emotional than before.

 In a perfect world, this conversation should offer you both a sense of relief.
 After the talk, you can speak honestly about adjusting your communication, redefining expectations, find ways to support each other through this rough time.

 A silver lining to all of this is that you're building true empathy and mutual understanding of all the things that can come with midlife, both romantic and physical.
 Encourage him to talk about how he's feeling as well.
 Midlife is tough on men too, give him a chance to speak honestly about what he's dealing with so you can tackle your troubles as equals.